I am very depressed about what is happening here in this country.

 Not immediately though.
 It took some time, it surely took some time before we became totally repressed.

-The Christians were mainly responsible, in my opinion, for this change of attitude (and for atrocities committed against non-Christians soon after Christianity took over), but it’d be fair to add that numerous pagans had already become a bit more puritanical as a reaction to some excesses.
+The Christians were mainly responsible, in my opinion, for this change of attitude (and for atrocities committed against non-Christians soon after Christianity took over), but it’d be fair to add that numerous pagans had already become a bit more puritanical as a reaction to the excesses of the previous ages.

 One last thing.
 Are anywhere to be found survivals of such ancient freer attitude towards sex?

 I believe so.
-We have said (Braudel had said) that big civilisations do not die.
+We have said (Braudel had said) that great civilisations do not die.
 Plus we had entitled this post Permanences III (but changed its title later.)

 Ok.
 Let’s not spoil what is next in the Sex and the city (of Rome) series.